-- 12. Pursuant to CGS § 16-50I, the Council solicited comments on this application on December 23, 2009 from the following state departments and agencies: Department of Agriculture, Department of Environmental Protection (DEP), Department of Public Health, Council on Environmental Quality (CEQ), Department of Public Utility Control, Office of Policy and Management, Department of Economic and Community Development, and the Department of Transportation.
+- 12. Pursuant to CGS § 16-50l, the Council solicited comments on this application on December 23, 2009 from the following state departments and agencies: Department of Agriculture, Department of Environmental Protection (DEP), Department of Public Health, Council on Environmental Quality (CEQ), Department of Public Utility Control, Office of Policy and Management, Department of Economic and Community Development, and the Department of Transportation (ConnDOT).
 (CSC Hearing Package dated December 23, 2009) - 13.
-Pursuant to CGS § 16-50l, the Council solicited additional comments on this application on July 24, 2010 from the following state departments and agencies: Department of Agriculture, DEP, Department of Public Health, CEQ, Department of Public Utility Control, Office of Policy and Management, Department of Economic and Community Development, Department of Transportation, and the Department of Emergency Management and Homeland Security.
+Pursuant to CGS § 16-50l, the Council solicited additional comments on this application on July 24, 2010 from the following state departments and agencies: Department of Agriculture, Department of Environmental Protection (DEP), Department of Public Health, CEQ, Department of Public Utility Control, Office of Policy and Management, Department of Economic and Community Development, ConnDOT, and the Department of Emergency Management and Homeland Security.
 (Letter to State Department Heads dated June 24, 2010)

 - 14. The CEQ responded to the Council's solicitation with comments.
 The CEQ notes that the visual impact of towers that are very close to the Long Island Sound shoreline cannot be fully assessed without a virtual simulation of their appearance from the waters of this major recreational resource.
 CEQ is also concerned that the proximity of multiple tall structures to preserved lands, refuges and coastal marshes raises the issues of possible impacts on resident and transient bird populations.
 (CEQ Comments dated January 27, 2009) - 15.
-Except for CEQ, no state agencies submitted comments in response to the Council's solicitation.
+The ConnDOT responded to the Council's solicitation with no comments.
+(ConnDOT Letter dated January 29, 2010) - 16.
+Except for CEQ and ConnDOT, no state agencies submitted comments in response to the Council's solicitation.
 (Record)